KN1GHT9/SaCap/README.md

 # SaCap

-A PyTorch implementation of "Synthesize-then-Align: Modality Alignment Augmentation for Image Captioning with Synthetic Data".
+A PyTorch implementation of "Synthesize Then Align: Modality Alignment Augmentation for Zero-shot Image Captioning with Synthetic Data".
 ## Requirements

 Install the requirements with: